Skip to main content

 Connectors You'd Otherwise Build

-Kafka, SQS, Stripe, Email, Postgres, Telegram, Webhooks — first-party.
-LangSmith Deployment gives you an API; the rest is your integration work.
+Kafka, SQS, Stripe, email, Postgres, Telegram, webhooks — first-party in Connic.
+LangSmith Deployment exposes an agent API; the rest is integration work you own.

-Deployment, observability, evals, vector storage, and connectors on one invoice.
-No add-on surprises.
+Deployment, tracing, evals, vector storage, and connectors all bill together.
+No surprise add-on lines at renewal.

 Evals Without a Second Tool